alessandro90/message_queue/README.md

 This is a simple `C++17 ` header file which implements a message queue.
 All the classes are templates, so that a message can be basically any copyable type.

-Documentation can be read at [docs/html/index.html](docs/html/index.html).
+Documentation can be read at <a href="./docs/html/index.html">docs/html/index.html</a>.

 In the `example` folder there is a basic example of usage.
 The library is aimed at allowing the comunication between tasks in different threads.